The federal government is still shut down. Here's what that means across the country

 ICE will mostly continue uninterrupted

-According to DHS Secretary Kristi Noem, DHS law enforcement, including ICE agents, will be paid for work done during the shutdown.
+According to Homeland Security Secretary Kristi Noem, DHS law enforcement, including ICE agents, will be paid for work done during the shutdown.

 — Ximena Bustillo, NPR

-Travelers across the U.S. are beginning to feel the impacts of the government shutdown, as air traffic control staffing shortages disrupt flights across the country.
+Duffy said the administration could be forced to close some of the nation's airspace if the government shutdown continues into next week and controllers miss a second full paycheck.

-Air traffic controllers helped to end the last government shutdown, and could help end this one as well.
-According to NPR's Joel Rose, the Transportation Department says there has been an uptick in the number of controllers who are calling in sick.
+"You will see mass flight delays, you'll see mass cancellations, and you may see us close certain parts of the airspace, because we just cannot manage it," Duffy said on Tuesday.

-The Transportation Department says that federal subsidies for rural air travel will continue through Nov.
-18, reports Alaska Public Media's Eric Stone.
-The department previously said it had enough funding to continue the program through Sunday.
+Meanwhile, the Transportation Department says that federal subsidies for rural air travel will continue through Nov.
+18.

 The impact of the shutdown looks different in different parts of the country